 In order to have visitors, inmates have to list information about each visitor to the jail before anyone can visit them.
 Your visitor’s information will be put into a log of approved visitors as an approved visitor.
 Every visitor must provide a photo ID when visiting.
 Any visitors showing up late or any visitors that are not approved to visit will not be allowed to visit the inmate.

 Jail visitation policies frequently change, so it would be wise to visit the official New Haven Correctional Center jail site before you visit an inmate.

 Phone Calls & Phone Usage Policy

 All phone calls from jail are with a pre-paid phone card or account, or are collect calls .
-Jail phone calls are usually more costly than phone calls made at home.
+Jail phone calls are usually more expensive than phone calls made at home.
 There are certain restrictions about how often you can use the phone, but inmates should keep in mind lots of people want to use the phone – so you have to share.
 If you break the rules, an inmate’s ability to use the phone could be reduced or totally denied.

 The New Haven Correctional Center phone number is: (203) 974-4111